normative/normative-react/README.md

 * Due to use of both webpack (no cascading variables/functions) and foundation (separation of utilities and css output), there's a few tricky parts to the sass structure.

-* `src/client/app/_global.scss` is a file containing only utilities and variables, **it should never output css**. `_global.scss` can be included in any component scss file to give access to foundation utilities/variables and other custom variables.
+* `src/client/app/_config.scss` is a file containing only utilities and variables, **it should never output css**. `_config.scss` can be included in any component scss file to give access to foundation utilities/variables and other custom variables.
 Additional custom variables should be added here (ex: color map).

 * `src/client/app/App.scss` is the global css.
-It first loads `_global.scss` and then loads `_foundation-components.scss` which outputs the css of desired foundation components (add/remove foundation components here).
+It first loads `_config.scss` and then loads `_foundation-components.scss` which outputs the css of desired foundation components (add/remove foundation components here).
 App.scss should only be called once (inside App.jsx).
 Additional global css should be added here (ex: setting body background color).

 ### Class Naming
 http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/